5-Star Nursing Home

 RICH IN HISTORY

-4. The Potter County Library in downtown Gettysburg is the home of Potter County genealogy records and obituaries as well as the Heritage Quest and Ancestry.com databases.
+2. The Potter County Library in downtown Gettysburg is the home of Potter County genealogy books as well as the Heritage Quest and Ancestry.com databases.
 Potter County Library Website

 GETTYSBURG - Past and Present